How A Progressive Software Development Studio Uses .NET

 Server Side Example

-In the sample, we are creating a vanilla todo list application.
+We are creating a vanilla todo list application.
 The initialization and configuration of Hero should occur in one location, for instance, in the Global.asax file.
 This makes it easy to quickly review the abilities, roles, and their combinations all in one spot.
 We have setup Hero such that it will create a HeroConfig.cs that lives in your App_Start folder when you install the Nuget package.
 You just need to add the following line to your Global.asax file to perform initialization of Hero:

 A user can perform basic CRUD operations on a list and it's items.
 Registering abilities to users is extremely simple in Hero.
 The following code will will create a Delete ability and associate it to a role (AdminRole):